DavidSanchez222/Key-Storage-System/README.md

 ```
 $ deactivate
 ```
-To test the application, install your package
+To test the application, install the dependency packages
 ```
 $ /PATH/ pip install --editable .
 ```